-The Commission will support the purchase and maintenance of equipment and IT tools to strengthen beneficiaries' operational and technical capacity to detect smuggled and counterfeited goods, including cigarettes and tobacco, imported into the Union with the intention of evading Value Added Tax, customs duties and/or excise taxes.
+The Commission will support the purchase and maintenance of equipment and IT tools to strengthen beneficiaries' operational and technical capacity to detect smuggled and counterfeited goods, including cigarettes and tobacco, imported into the Union with the intention of evading VAT, customs duties and/or excise taxes.
 Specialised training to enable staff to operate these tools must be included as part of the action.

-Expected result for the action under point (d): Strengthening and improving beneficiaries' (in particular, customs authorities') technical capacity to detect suspicious movements and to carry out verifications of such movements, including by checking trucks, containers and other types of vehicles.
+Expected result for the action under point (d): Strengthening and improving beneficiaries' (in particular, customs authorities') technical capacity to detect suspicious movements and verify such movements, including by checking trucks, containers and other types of vehicles and means of transport.
 This will be measured by the number of new features in IT systems or the number of verifications and 'hits' following the use of the new equipment.